 Finding the right plant-based milk has never been easier, with more and more options popping up in local supermarkets, but sometimes nothing beats making your own dairy-free milk at home.
 Creating your own plant-based milk ensures that the ingredients will be pure and free from preservatives, and it allows you to get creative with your flavor combinations.

 You can make the most delicious homemade milk in just minutes, and there are even recipes that are allergen-friendly for those with soy, nut, or wheat allergies.
-Below is a list of common ingredients used in plant-based milks with recipes from this Food Monster App that will taste just as good as or better than any store-bought variety!
+Below is a list of common ingredients used in plant-based milks with recipes that will taste just as good as or better than any store-bought variety!

 Creamsicle Cashew Milk/One Green Planet